airlock-presales/airlock-iam-helm-chart/README.md

 ## Preparations

-* Create the pull secret as Airlock IAM images are not publicly available on Quay.io using these [instructions](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).
+* Airlock IAM images are hosted on Quay.io but are not publicly accessible.
+Create the necessary pull secret using these [instructions](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).
 * Create a ConfigMap or Secret with the license:
 ```
     kubectl create secret generic \<name\> --from-file=license.txt=\<filename\>